mendes-r/seca/web-app-security/01-recon/b-api-analysis/ii-authentication.md

 # Authentication Mechanisms

-Analyse the structure of known request sent via browser.
+Analyze the structure of known request sent via browser.

 To understand the payload, start with common endpoints like: sign-up, sign-in, password reset...